Gamma Delta Chapter

 The criteria for nomination to the Gamma Delta chapter are greater than most chapters.
-At UC Davis, we require a minimum GPA of 3.5 for undergraduates.
+At UC Davis, a minimum GPA of 3.5 is mandatory for undergraduates.
 This GPA requirement is significantly higher than the national requirement of 3.0 and is a reflection of the high caliber of students at UC Davis.

 In addition, students invited to be members of our chapter must have conducted research in some area of the biological sciences.

-For more information about Phi Sigma please visit the Phi Sigma website.
+For more information about the Phi Sigma Honor Society, please visit the Phi Sigma website.